maricia/PCDownlink/README.md

-# PCDownlink
+# PC Downlink
 # The PC version of Downlink.
-Real-Time satellite imagery on your desktop.
+Real-time satellite imagery on your desktop.
 # https://downlinkapp.com/